 - Trading commodity options

-- Trading or investing in stocks and ETFs
+- Trading stocks and ETFs

 Trading commodity futures

 Futures are contracts to exchange an asset for a set price on a set date in the future.

 When you trade futures with us, what you’ll actually be getting is a CFD on the underlying futures price.
 You won’t have to enter into a futures contract, so at expiry we’ll roll over your futures contract into the next month, unless you manually close your position.

 Please note that there may be a difference in the price for the next month’s contract.
 After you’ve opened your account and logged in, simply:

 - Search for the commodity you’d like to trade – eg ‘coffee’